You are here

 - Rationale: An active and healthy community relies on students' involvements and ownership of their community.
 A comprehension of civic responsibility and accountability is crucial for establishing a community founded on respect for others with an appreciation for differences.
 Students' participation in civic engagement opportunities (such as volunteer community service) better prepares them to become contributing members of society.

-The Assistant Director is Residence Life?s liaison with the Physical Plant staff and helps to ensure safe and clean residential facilities.
-In addition, the Assistant Director is responsible for such things as storage areas, damage billing, and the keyless entry system.
+- The Assistant Director is Residence Life's liaison with the Physical Plant staff and helps to ensure safe and clean residential facilities.
+In addition, the Associate Director is responsible for such things as storage areas, damage billing, and the keyless entry system.
 S/he coordinates housing for periods of time when classes are not in session (i.e. early arrivals, breaks and summer), as well as for visitors to the campus, (i.e. graduation and conferences).
-S/he is also involved in the housing process, summer projects, and coordinates the equipment replacement process.
+S/he also manages the housing assignment process, building occupancy, summer projects, and coordinates the equipment replacement process.

-The Residence Hall Director (RD) lives in and is the primary person responsible for managing a residence hall building and supervising the residence hall student staff (RAs and Mentors).
-There are 3 RDs who are directly supervised by the Assistant Director of Residence Life.
-The positions are split between full-time RDs and part-time Graduate RDs.
+- The Residence Hall Director (RD) lives in and is the primary person responsible for managing a residence hall building and supervising the residence hall student staff (RAs).
+There are 6 RDs who are directly supervised by the Director of Residence Life.
+Some of the RDs also have part-time Graduate Assistants GAs.
 The RDs coordinate many of the activities within the Department of Residence Life .
-The RDs are involved with building community, programming, housing, student conduct, and maintenance requests, etc. in their assigned residence hall.
+The RDs are involved with building community, programming, housing, student conduct, maintenance requests, emergency response, etc. in their assigned residence hall.

-The Graduate Assistant (GA) lives in the halls and works with the AC to manage a large residential area.
-There are 3 GAs who are supervised by the ACs.
-The GAs work with the AC to support all of the functions that happen in their area.
+- There are several Graduate Assistant (GA) who live in the halls and works with the RD to manage the larger residential areas.
+The GAs work with the RD to support all of the functions that happen in their area.
+There is also one GA who works out of the main Residence Life Office.

 - Administrative Assistants

-- Residence Life has 2 Administrative Assistants who manage the day to day operations of the office.
-They work and manage the key system, room changes, housing assignments, and overall communication with all of our constituents.
+- Residence Life has an Administrative Assistant who manages the day to day operations of the office.
+S/He work and manage the key system, room changes, housing assignments, and overall communication with all of our constituents.

 Specific Staff names and contact information can be found in the Residence Life Directory.